-You need an 802.11a, b, or g wireless network card.
+You need an 802.11b/g/n wireless network card.
 Many new laptop computers have wireless built-in.
 Check with your laptop manufacturer for you options.

 I don't have a laptop computer.
 How can I use the network?

-You may check out one of the library's netbooks or you may use the Library’s computers located in the Casual Computing Area, Computer Lab, Adult and Teen Services Department, or the Youth Services
+You may check out one of the library's laptops or you may use the Library’s computers located in the Casual Computing Area, Computer Lab, Adult Services Department, or the Youth & Teen Services

 Department for Internet access.